(updated 10/1/2024)

 Begin Analysis

 It is clear from Matthew 7:21-23 that the deciding factor separating these Christians from the Lord is the “iniquity” they have done.
 What “iniquity” might the Lord be referring to?
 Humans are not perfect.
 We all have failings from time-to-time.
-Is there even one Christian who has not committed a transgression after accepting Jesus as their Lord and Savior and repenting of their sins (the process known as justification)?
+Is there even one Christian who has not committed a transgression after becoming justified?
 Eventually, sin shows up in the life of every Christian no matter how hard we struggle against it.
 The Apostle Paul summarizes the condition of all humans:

-Even though we acknowledge this human shortcoming, let’s recall a crucially important benefit we gain by accepting the free gift of salvation from our Lord – the forgiveness of sins by grace!
+Even though we acknowledge this human shortcoming, let’s recall a crucially important benefit we gain by becoming justified by our Lord – the forgiveness of sins by grace!

 Should not this grace cover the iniquity that we commit?
 The short answer is – it does!
 However, there seems to be something uniquely different about the type and manner of the iniquity the Lord refers to in Matthew 7:23.
 Whatever this iniquity is, it is going to have eternal consequences.
 Undoubtedly, there is a mystery here that every Christian needs to understand.
 Let’s dig deeper and see what we can find.